-BART's 2025 GHG emissions per VRM can be significantly reduced primarily consumption plus eBART diesel, while non-traction GHG is composed of through the commitment to purchase 100% low-carbon, zero-carbon and renewable electricity (RCE 3), while non-traction GHG is composed of emissions associated with the rest of BART's energy consumption (facilities, emissions associated with the rest of BART's energy consumption (facilities, emissions reductions result from the purchase of new, more efficient trains (RCE 8).
+BART's 2025 GHG emissions per VRM can be significantly reduced primarily through the commitment to purchase 100% low-carbon, zero-carbon and renewable electricity (RCE 3), which could reduce GHG emissions per VRM by 80.4%.
+As shown in Figure 5, additional GHG emission reductions result from the purchase of new, more efficient trains (RCE 8).
 The non-traction power GHG emissions result from conserving fuel use as well as on-site solar PV (RCE 4), district lighting retrofits (RCE 7) and greening of the non-revenue vehicle fleet (RCE 11).

-Beyond the committed actions, adding the aspirational use of renewable diesel in eBART (RCE 5) and the potential for new energy storage options (RCE 10) would reduce GHG emissions by an additional 4.1%.
-Combined, these actions could boost BART to an aspirational target of 86.7% reduction in GHG emissions by 2025.
+Beyond the committed actions, adding the aspirational use of renewable diesel in eBART (RCE 5) and the potential for new energy storage options (RCE 10) would reduce GHG emissions by an additional 3.2%.
+Combined, these actions could boost BART to an aspirational target of 89.0% reduction in GHG emissions by 2025.